ryankarlos/AWS-ML-services/projects/forecast/README.md

 ![](../../screenshots/forecast/aws_forecast_architecture.png)

 Illustrating the use of AWS Forecasts service using the Manning Dataset.
-This is part of the [FbProphet Library](https://facebook.github.io/prophet/docs/quick_start.html#python-api) example dataset which is a time series of the Wikipedia page hits for Peyton Manning.
-More details about the package can be found [here](https://peerj.com/preprints/3190/).
-The dataset is freely available in the [FbProphet repo](https://github.com/facebook/prophet/blob/main/examples/example_wp_log_peyton_manning.csv)
+This is part of the [FbProphet Library](https://facebook.github.io/prophet/docs/quick_start.html#python-api) example dataset which is a time series of the Wikipedia search frequencies (log- transformed) for Peyton Manning taken over an 8 year period [8].
+American Football begins in Septemeber and ends in early January every year, with playoffs scheduled thereafter.
+Games tend to be televised on Sunday and Monday nights.
+By using historical data of wikipedia page hits of a popular player like Peyton Manning, we could model weekly and yearly seasonality of wikipedia page hits and use that as an indication of football hype.
+We may expect to see a lot more activity during the playoff season and superbowl for example.

 The modules and functions referenced in the code blocks in this exercise can be accessed [here](https://github.com/ryankarlos/AWS-ML-services/tree/master/projects/forecast).
 These contain helper functions for importing data into S3, creating an AWS forecast dataset and importing data into it from S3, training a predictor and then forecasting using the model.